-There is no database on the type of training received by entry-level CDL drivers.
-Thus, FMCSA will collect data from CDL drivers who obtained their first CDL within the past 5 years to better understand the amount(s) and type(s) of training they received, and relate it to their safety performance.
+There is no database on the type or amount of training received by entry-level CDL drivers.
+Thus, FMCSA will collect data on CDL freight drivers who obtained their first CDL within the past 3 years.
+FMCSA will also collect data on first-time bus/motorcoach drivers in the Motor Carrier Management Information System (MCMIS) who began operating in the last 3 years.
+The initial goal is to better understand the amount/type of training they received.

 October 2012 Revised draft of survey instrument

-|October 2013||Draft report of Driver Training Survey
+October 2015 Final draft report of Driver Training Survey

 December 2015 Final report of Driver Training Survey

-FY 2011 - $380,000
+FY 2011 $380,000 FMCSA Research and Technology

 John A. Volpe National Transportation Systems Center